What a happy life it would be only to cultivate raspberries.

 – Alice B. Toklas

-Hi, I’m Jennifer Burns Bright, food and travel writer.
-Welcome to my food blog, established in 2008, reporting on gastronomical adventures in Oregon and beyond from my base in the Willamette Valley.
+Welcome to my food blog, which I maintained from 2008-2015, reporting on gastronomical adventures in Oregon and beyond from my base in the Willamette Valley.
 Our valley, with Eugene at its south end and Portland in the north, was the promised land at the end of the Oregon Trail, and it’s still one of the richest growing regions in the country.
 We’re at the forefront of big changes in farming, cooking, and preserving in the U.S.

 I believe in Oregon and I believe in growing your own food and learning how to cook and make food last through the seasons.
 I am no fan of elimination diets, even those that involve eating local, however.
 These types of food philosophies (unless medically necessary, of course) are akin to an eating disorder to me; plus, it’s ignoring the globally interdependent world in which we live.
 I think food can and should encourage community and hospitality and conviviality, that food should bring people together, not drive them apart over a ham sandwich with a heaping side of self-righteousness.
 I seek my tribe: omnivores, preservationists, milkmaids, eggmen, butchers, cooks, fisherpeople, grillers, wine-collectors, meat-salters, fermenters, pie-makers, gardeners, farmers, composters, caramelizers, and whippers of concupiscent curds.